 Once the shoots are raised with the VSP wires, the shoot's tendrils attach to the wires and other shoots for further support.

 Manually raising the two sets of wires had been the majority of our summer work.
-Not only did wire raising take time, the second wire was physically demanding – by July when we needed to lift the second wire, the canopy is extremely heavy!
+Not only did wire raising in the vineyard take time, the second wire was physically demanding - by July when we needed to lift the second wire, the canopy is extremely heavy!

 But, we have become more mechanized and in 2014, we purchased the wire lifter that attaches to our Pellenc 4560 multi-purpose machine.